UpCloudLtd/terraform-provider-upcloud/docs/resources/server.md

 - `keys` (List of String) A list of ssh keys to access the server
 - `password_delivery` (String) The delivery method for the server's root password (one of `none`, `email` or `sms`)
 - `user` (String) Username to be create to access the server

+Read-Only:

+- `password` (String, Sensitive) The generated one-time password for the server

 <a id="nestedblock--network_interface"></a>